ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

 Then in your search and saved search actions in `mapping.json` you can simply refer to the name of the time slot key in the `time_slot` field and it will be applied to your search
 *  `"time_slot" : "timeperiod"`

+You can also completely omit any TIME_PERIOD slot in you utterances if you want , and the default time range values will then be determined from what you have configured in your mapping.json file.

 ###Soundbites